About Embodied Movement & Massage with Daniel

 In addition to American Ballet Theatre, Daniel performed with the National Ballet of Canada, The Metropolitan Opera Ballet, Eglevsky Ballet, Cherylyn Lavignino Dance, and Lydia Johnson Dance.
 At the age of 16 he was awarded as a Presidential Scholar in the Arts.
 He graduated from Booker T. Washington High School for the Performing and Visual Arts and subsequently studied at the Royal Ballet School in London, England.

 During his professional dance career, Daniel worked closely with Maggie Black.
-Maggie is known for working with top dancers, such as Natalia Makarova, Gelsey Kirkland, Amanda Mckerrow, Robert Hill, Martine Van Hamel, Kevin Mckenzie, Susan Jaffe, and many more.
+Maggie is known for working with professional dancers, such as Natalia Makarova, Gelsey Kirkland, Amanda Mckerrow, Robert Hill, Martine Van Hamel, Kevin Mckenzie, Susan Jaffe, and many more.
 With Maggie Daniel learned how to approach ballet in a healthy and holistic way, with a kinesiology and functional movement based point of view.
 He works from this perspective in his ballet teaching and choreographing, exploring themes of naturalism, humanism, and solidarity.

 Daniel helps dancers cultivate awareness, working with each individual’s unique physicality to help them move healthfully and communicate from their distinct identity.
 As a ballet teacher, he has taught at Gibney Dance and for ZviDance at New York City Center, as well as at The Ballet Spot, Goodmove, and American Liberty Ballet.